 The use of aerial images has limitations because roads possess varying features such as colour, intensity, shadows and variable widths (Figure 1).
 In addition, obtaining the direction of travel for roads is not possible using image data.
 Furthermore, collecting new aerial images after road construction work is costly.
 For these reasons, methods based on trajectories recorded using global positioning systems (GPS) have been developed.
 GPS technology provides a cheap alternative to aerial images owing to its built-in positioning capability, which is available in consumer devices such as smart phones, tablets, watches and cameras.
 This technology is utilized in location-based services, navigation, and when tracking user movements.
 As a consequence, many GPS trajectories, referred to here as routes, have become available and can be used to obtain road network information (Figure 2).

 Figure 1.
-Aerial images of a city area (left) and countryside region (right).
-Before GPS tracking became popular, roads were extracted from aerial images by image processing techniques.
-Visual methods have been inspired by this approach.
+Aerial images of a city area (left panel) and countryside region (right panel).